D1MMY0/cRat/README.md

 ## BYEE : BUILD WITH 💚 BY DIMMY
 <p align="center">
 ## Disclaimer
-<b>This software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>Warning 🚦 This software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 cRAT is built for both Educational and Internal use ONLY.</b>
 </p>